Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Designers have a guideline here that sounds cold but proves true.

-More than 15 framed photos in a single room shifts the space from “home” to “shrine.”
-Visitors feel like they’re intruding on someone else’s memories rather than being welcomed into a shared space.
+More than 15 framed photos in one room shifts the space from home to shrine.
+It starts to feel like the good room nobody was allowed to sit in, the one set up for display instead of living.
+Visitors feel like they’re intruding on someone else’s memories instead of being welcomed in.

-Three to seven curated frames in a main living area is the range that reads as personal without overwhelming.
+Three to seven curated frames in a main living area reads as personal without overwhelming.
 The photos themselves don’t matter.
 The quantity and density do.

 21. Whether Your Houseplants Are Alive

 A thriving fiddle-leaf fig in the corner reads as oxygen and intention.
-A brown, crispy fern on the windowsill reads as neglect that extended past the plant.
+A brown, crispy fern on the windowsill reads as neglect that outlived the plant.

-Visitors unconsciously use houseplant health as a proxy for how well the rest of the home is maintained.
+Visitors quietly use plant health as a proxy for how the rest of the home is maintained.
+Unfair, sure.
+Also universal.

 22. Your Bookshelf, If You Have One

-Not what books you own.
+Not which books you own.
 Whether the shelf is organized or chaotic.

-A curated bookshelf with objects spaced between stacks signals someone who pays attention to detail.
-A shelf crammed with paperbacks leaning at 30-degree angles signals something different.
+A curated shelf with objects spaced between stacks signals someone who notices detail.
+A shelf crammed with paperbacks leaning at 30-degree angles signals the opposite.

-Guests process bookshelves like they process storefronts.
+Guests process bookshelves like storefronts.
 Neat equals trustworthy.
 Chaotic equals unpredictable.
-Three objects per shelf, mixed with books, is the staging formula that works in both real estate and daily life.
+Three objects per shelf, mixed with books, is the staging formula that works in real estate and daily life alike.
+Then they glance out the window, and your home loses control of the story.

 23. What Your Back Windows Reveal About the Backyard

-From the living room or kitchen, most homes offer a sightline to the backyard through at least one window.
-Whatever is out there becomes part of the room.
+From the living room, most homes offer a sightline to the backyard through at least one window.
+Whatever’s out there becomes part of the room.

-A well-maintained lawn and a couple of mature trees extend the perceived square footage of the interior.
+A kept lawn and a couple of mature trees stretch the perceived square footage of the interior.
 A cluttered patio with a broken grill and a tarp-covered something does the opposite.

-Architects call this “borrowed landscape,” and it means your backyard is part of your living room’s first impression whether you intended it or not.
+Architects call it borrowed landscape.
+Your backyard is part of your living room’s first impression whether you planned it or not.

 24. How Many Doors Are Closed